-The Texas Water Development Board (TWDB) approved a \$7,167,700 loan forgiveness loan from the Drinking Water State Revolving Fund (DWSRF) Disadvantaged Community Program to finance water system improvements on May 4, 2011.
+The Texas Water Development Board (TWDB) approved a \$7,167,700 loan forgiveness grant from the Drinking Water State Revolving Fund (DWSRF) Disadvantaged Community Program to finance water system improvements on May 4, 2011.
 The proposed project consists of water treatment plant and distribution improvements and upgrades to comply with the disinfection byproducts rule.
 Improvements to the water treatment plant include electrical motor controls and the installation of a Supervisory Control and Data Acquisition (SCADA) system.
 The distribution improvements include extending water lines to provide first time service to disadvantaged areas, replacing water meters and implementing an automated meter reading and leak detection system to improve efficiency and reduce water loss.
-Construction on this project started in January 2014 and all projects that were started are now completed.
-The City is working with the TWDB to complete any remaining items in the 2021 fiscal year or after.
-Remaining funds available to fund these projects are \$387,126 which are in an escrow fund and reflected as restricted cash and unearned revenue in the City of La Feria Waterworks component unit.
+Construction on this project started in January of 2014 and all projects that had been started are now completed.
+The City is working with the TWDB to complete any remaining items in the 2022 fiscal year or after.
+Remaining funds available to fund additional projects are \$282,785, which are in an escrow fund and reflected as restricted cash and unearned revenue in the statement of net position.

 On May 4, 2011, the Texas Water Development Board (TWDB) also approved an \$8,381,340 loan forgiveness grant from the Clean Water State Revolving Fund (CWSRF) Disadvantaged Community Program to finance wastewater system improvements.
 The proposed project includes extending first-time sanitary sewer service to several disadvantaged areas by constructing and installing approximately 31,550 feet of pipe, three lift stations and manholes and related appurtenances.
 Also included in the project is the purchase and installation of a SCADA system at the System's wastewater treatment plant.
-Construction on this project began in April 2014 and all projects which had previously been started are now complete.
-The City is working with the TWDB to complete any remaining items in the 2021 fiscal year.
-Remaining funds available to fund these projects are \$886,187 which are in an escrow fund and reflected as restricted cash and unearned revenue in the City of La Feria Waterworks component unit.
+Construction on this project began in April 2014 and all projects previously started are now complete.
+The City is working with the TWDB to complete any remaining items in the 2022 fiscal year or after.
+There are no remaining funds available to fund additional projects.